Q24/vagrant-box-ubuntu2004/README.md

 # vagrant-box-ubuntu2004
+## Archival warning
+**IMPORTANT NOTE**: This project has been archived and will no longer be updated with new box versions.
+While Ubuntu 20.04 itself is still actively supported, we encourage you to switch to Ubuntu 22.04, using project [vagrant-box-ubuntu2204-minikube](https://github.com/Q24/vagrant-box-ubuntu2204-minikube).
+Internally, we've switched all our Vagrant boxes to this version for quite some time already, without any problems.

 ## Description
 This project contains everything needed to build the Ubuntu 20.04 vagrant box.
 The box is build using Vagrant's packer tool.
 Currently only a box for the VirtualBox provider is built.